hv90/ei-mobile/README.md

 # ⚙️ Troubleshooting
 <h3>error: cannot connect to daemon</h3>
-check if the adb server is up and running:
+Check if the adb server is up and running - open the terminal then type:
 <h4>Linux</h4>
 `netstat -ano | grep -i "5037"`
 <h4>Windows</h4>